catkenzie/downbeat/README.md

 Pre-runtime the transcription algorithm takes the set BPM, determines all possible beat patterns, and weighs the likelihood of each pattern.
 During runtime everytime time a hit is detected, the hit spacing is calculated, rounding is accounted for and the beat pattern is created.

-The GUI is implemented in C using the Simple Directmedia Layer and Guido Music Notation library to render the musical notation determinged by the transcription algorithm.
+The GUI is implemented in C using the Simple Directmedia Layer and Guido Music Notation library to render the musical notation as a PNG to display.